2011 Norway attacks: Rescue and emergency response

 The first shot was fired at 17:22.
 The emergency medical services were informed about the shooting two minutes later.
 One minute after that, the police in Oslo were informed.
 They immediately tried to reach Utøya as quickly as possible, but did not have a helicopter that could take them straight to the island.
-By 17:30, Delta, the police tactical unit in Oslo, were on the way to Utøya by automobile.
+By 17:30, Delta, the police tactical unit in Oslo, were on the way to Utøya by car.

 One of the first to arrive on the scene was Marcel Gleffe, a German resident of Ski staying at Utvika Camping on the mainland.
-Recognizing gunshots, he piloted his boat to the island and began throwing life-jackets to young people in the water, rescuing as many as he could in four or five trips, after which the police asked him to stop.
+Recognising gunshots, he piloted his boat to the island and began throwing life-jackets to young people in the water, rescuing as many as he could in four or five trips, after which the police asked him to stop.
 The Daily Telegraph credited him with saving up to 30 lives.
-Another forty were saved by Hege Dalen and Toril Hansen, a married couple on vacation in the area.
+Another 40 were saved by Hege Dalen and Toril Hansen, a married couple on vacation in the area.
 Dalen was helping from land while Hansen and a neighbour camper made several trips to rescue people in the water.
 Several dozen more were rescued by Kasper Ilaug, who made three trips to the island.
 Ilaug, a local resident, received a telephone call that "something terrible" was happening on Utøya and requesting help.
 He initially thought the call was a prank, but acted anyway.
-Altogether, some 150 who swam away from the island were pulled out of the lake by campers on the opposite shore.

 Delta reached the meeting point at 18:09, but had to wait a few minutes for a boat to take them across.
 They reached Utøya at 18:25.
 When confronted by the heavily armed police on the island, the gunman initially hesitated for a few seconds.
 When an officer yelled "surrender or be shot" he laid down his weapons.

 Breivik called the 112 emergency phone number at least twice to surrender, at 18:01 and 18:26, and continued killing people in between.
 The police say Breivik hung up both times; they tried to call him back but did not succeed.

 When the police arrived at the scene, they were met by survivors begging the officers to throw away their weapons, as they were afraid that the men in uniforms would again open fire on them.

 During the attack, 69 people were killed, and of the 517 survivors, 66 were wounded.

 Shortage of transport capacity

 The Norwegian police did not have helicopters suitable for transporting groups of police for an airdrop.
-The one they had was useful only for surveillance and the helicopter crew were on leave.
+The one they had was useful only for surveillance and the helicopter crew were on summer vacation.

 When the local police arrived at Utøykaia, less than 30 minutes after the first shot was fired, they could not find a suitable boat to reach the island.
 They were then ordered to observe and report.